Stephanie Rinaldi – Research Programmes Manager

+Stephanie manages HCRI's research prgrammes, including the collaboration with the World Health Organisation.
 Stephanie has a doctorate in Political Theory and joined HCRI in January 2017 to support its Emergency Medical Teams (EMT) research programmes.
-In Jan 2019 she became Programme Manager of the DFID-funded research project 'Researching the Impact of Attacks on Healthcare (RIAH)' working closely with HCRI Research Director, Larissa Fast.
+In Jan 2019 she became Programme Manager of the FCDO-funded research project 'Researching the Impact of Attacks on Healthcare (RIAH)' working closely with the PI and HCRI Exexcutive Director, Larissa Fast.

 Email Stephanie Rinaldi

 Jo joined HCRI in October 2021 having worked in the higher education sector since 2016, with a background in events, student experience, and project administration.
 As Project Officer, Jo works on LEAP and provides administrative support for the Director of HCRI and Academic and PS team managers.
 She is the primary administrative point of contact on a wide range of operational aspects within the office.